 If you would like to participate in one of these projects, or suggest a research project of your own, contact the professor you are interested in working with.

-Besides the research opportunities available at Carroll, the National Science Foundation supports summer undergraduate researchers at other institutions.
-A stipend, typically $4-5K, and housing are frequently covered by the program.
+Besides the research opportunities available at Carroll, the National Science Foundation supports summer undergraduate researchers at other institutions across the country.
+A stipend, typically $5,000-5,5000 and housing are frequently covered by the program.
+Many programs pay for the student research to travel to a national conference and presnt their work.
 A wide variety of research projects are available, at U.S. institutions both nearby (Montana State University) and far away.
 A complete listing of host institutions and research foci are available at the NSF-REU website.

 If you would like to discuss the possibility of summer research through the NSF-REU program contact Dr. Pharr.